Probably not the easiest thing in the world to learn!

-So in this post, I’ll give you a strategy for learning tones more easily.
-You’ll learn that they’re not so difficult after all.
+So in this post, I’ll give you a strategy for learning Chinese tones more easily.
+You’ll discover that they’re not so difficult after all.

 But first, let me back up a bit and explain what the ‘tones’ are, in case you’re new to this.